moooooooo/winnuke/README.md

 if i get around to it, and i will. i'll post, online, all of the BeOS packages i can find in my downalods directories and other areas on multiple backups on multiple installs.

-But i will go back, as i;ve found an old BeOS backup which my contain the orig source, but TBH the source here ?
+But i will go back, as i;ve found an old BeOS backup which may contain the orig source, but TBH the source here ?
 Is orig, apart from the BeOS additions.

 Disclaimer